MicrosoftDocs/OfficeDocs-Enterprise-pr.pt-BR/Enterprise/powershell/cmdlet-references-for-office-365-services.md

 Para obter instruções de conexão para o PowerShell do Exchange Online, clique em [conectar-se ao PowerShell do Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=396554).

 > [!NOTE]
-> Os cmdlets de relatórios para outros serviços, por exemplo, atividades do usuário do SharePoint Online, do Skype for Business online e do Office 365 estão disponíveis no PowerShell do Exchange Online.
-Para saber mais, confira [Cmdlets de relatórios do Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=691595).
+> Reporting cmdlets for other services, for example, SharePoint Online, Skype for Business Online, and Office 365 user activity are available in Exchange Online PowerShell.
+For more information, see [Reporting cmdlets in Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=691595).

 ## <a name="sharepoint-online-powershell-cmdlets"></a>Cmdlets do PowerShell do SharePoint Online